 1. Alpha-H Vitamin B Serum

-This is my personal recommendation if you’re looking for an overall great niacinamide serum.
-I have rosacea.
-If a serum works on rosacea skin, it’s safe to assume it’ll work for most skin types.
-So right off the bat, it’s super gentle.
-It’s made with niacinamide and panthenol (vitamin B5) with a total concentration of 5%.
-In case you’re not familiar, vitamin B5 is an amazing humectant that draws water from the air into the skin and also has skin-calming benefits.
+This is my recommendation if you’re looking for an overall great niacinamide serum.
+It’s so gentle that I can even use it on my rosacea skin.
+It’s made with niacinamide and panthenol, aka vitamin B5, with a total concentration of 5%.
+In case you’re not familiar, vitamin B5 is an amazing humectant that hydrates and calms the skin.

-And speaking of humectants, the formula has two forms of hyaluronic acid as well as glycerin and sodium PCA.
-The serum hydrates the skin, improves radiance, and packs copper peptides and ferulic acid for antioxidant benefits too.
+The formula has two forms of hyaluronic acid as well as glycerin and sodium PCA.
+It improves radiance and packs copper peptides and ferulic acid for antioxidant benefits too.
 It absorbs fast, reduces redness, and plumps up the skin instantly.
-So whether you have sensitive skin, rosacea, or dry skin, this is a great niacinamide serum that will not disappoint.

-Key Ingredients: 5% niacinamide, vitamin B5, hyaluronic acid, ferulic acid
+Key Ingredients: 5% niacinamide, vitamin B5, ferulic acid

 Key Benefits: Hydrates, calms, evens skin tone